New estimates on the size of $(\alpha,2\alpha)$-Furstenberg sets: Discretized -Furstenberg sets

 Thus, in order to prove Theorem \ref{dimFurstenberg}, it suffices to establish the corresponding statement for discretized Furstenberg sets.
 Our result in this direction is the following. \begin{proposition} Define $c(\alpha)=\frac{\alpha(1-\alpha)}{6(155+68\alpha)}$.
 Then for every $0<\alpha<1$ and every $c<c(\alpha)$, there exists $\eps>0$ and $C>0$ so that the following holds for all $\delta>0$ sufficiently small.
 Let $E$ be a discretized $(\alpha,2\alpha)$-Furstenberg set (with implicit parameters $\eps$ and $C$).
 Then $\mathcal{E}_\delta(E) \geq \delta^{-2\alpha -c}.$ \end{proposition}

 At a qualitative level, the connection between sum-product estimates, point-line incidences, and Furstenberg sets is well known.
 In \cite{bkt}, Bourgain, Katz, and Tao proved a sum-product estimate over $\FF_p$, and used this to obtain a point-line incidence bound in $\FF_p^2$.
 The argument used by H\'era, Shmerkin, and Yavicoli~\cite{shmerk} is also based on these ideas, but uses Bourgain's discretized projection theorem \cite{bour3} instead of the discretized sum-product theorem.
+Our main contribution is that our arguments are carefully structured to obtain an effective quantitative relationship between the discretized sum-product theorem and the size of $(\alpha,2\alpha)$-Furstenberg sets, and our result gives an understanding of the quantitative limits of current approaches to the problem.
+This is in contrast to previous arguments that were mostly optimized for clarify of exposition.
+While previous proofs do not claim explicit exponents for the size of $(\alpha,2\alpha)$-Furstenberg sets near $\alpha=1/2$, an examination of these arguments shows that the resulting estimates would yield an analogue of Proposition \ref{discretizedFurstenbergProp} with a value of $c(\alpha)$ that was several orders of magnitude smaller.
+Further discussion about the efficiency of our methods can be found in Remark \ref{discussionOfLossesRemark}.

-Our main contribution is that our arguments are carefully structured to obtain an effective quantitative relationship between the discretized sum-product theorem and the size of $(\alpha,2\alpha)$-Furstenberg sets.
-One major difficulty is that while both Theorem \ref{GKZTheorem} and Proposition \ref{discretizedFurstenbergProp} involve sets that satisfy non-concentration conditions, not all paths between these two non-concentration conditions are equally efficient.
-To overcome this difficulty, we carefully construct a sequence of point-line configurations that allow us to translate between the two notions of non-concentration.
+One major difficulty we encounter when proving Proposition \ref{discretizedFurstenbergProp} is that while both Theorem \ref{GKZTheorem} and Proposition \ref{discretizedFurstenbergProp} involve sets that satisfy non-concentration conditions, not all paths between these two non-concentration conditions are equally efficient.
+To overcome this difficulty, we construct a sequence of point-line configurations that allow us to translate between the two notions of non-concentration.
 See Figure \ref{countpl} for an overview of this translation step.